wmckeever/what-if/README.md

 ## `fizzbuzz.js`

 This is a classic interview question.
 Write a program that asks the user for a number.
 If the number is divisible by 3, the program logs "fizz".
 If the number is divisible by 5, log "buzz".
 If the number is divisible by 3 and 5, log "fizzbuzz".

+# Stretch Goals

+## `group-sizes.js`

+Lets say we have a class of students that we want to separate into groups of three.
+Inevitably, if there are leftover students, we may need to have some groups of two.
+A group of one is not something that we want.

+**Example 1:** if we have a class size of 15, we would create 5 groups of 3 and 0 groups of 2 **Example 2:** if we have a class size of 16, we would create 4 groups of 3 and 2 groups of 2 **Example 3:** if we have a class size of 17, we would create 5 groups of 3 and 1 group of 2

+Write a program that prompts the user for a class size, then logs out the number of groups of 3 the number of groups of 2 that the class would be divided into.

 ##